lkit57a03/Fastai-flask-flower-deploy/README.md

 ### Use other pre-trained model

-See [Fastai applications](https://Fastai.io/applications/) for more available models such as DenseNet, MobilNet, NASNet, etc.
+See [Fastai applications](https://Fastai.io/) for more available models such as DenseNet, MobilNet, NASNet, etc.

-Check [this section](https://github.com/mtobeiyf/Fastai-flask-deploy-webapp/blob/master/app.py#L25) in app.py.

 ### UI Modification